antoniodegou/web-portfolio-mod1/README.md

 The opening section has both the menu and the header portion.
 The menu has a logo on the left and the menu items on the right.
 When on mobile, the menu becomes an off-canvas menu.
 The header comprises an SVG animation on the right and a card with the information on the left.
-The animation is a simple metaphor for a system with rotating shapes and a 'gou.init()' text simulating the initiation of a program.
+ The animation is a simple metaphor for a system with rotating shapes and a "*gou.init()*" text simulating the initiation of a program.
 The title card had the name as a title, the professional title and a small piece of information about Antonio's website.

 ![Header](https://raw.githubusercontent.com/antoniodegou/web-portfolio-mod1/main/readme-images/01header.jpg)